Meet our team!

 Monday & Thursday 5:30pm

 The wisdom tradition of yoga offers insight into the nature of consciousness, human suffering, and transformation.
-A steady, committed practice has helped Jeanne develop strength and ease in her body, more authenticity and purpose in her life.
+A steady, committed practice has helped Jeanne develop strength and ease in her mind and body, more authenticity and purpose in her life.
 She is especially interested in how contemplative practices like yoga support individual transformation and create change in our relationships, communities, and globally toward justice and liberation.

-Jeanne's classes integrate elements of yoga philosophy in the Hatha Yoga tradition influenced by her current training in somatic psychology.
+Jeanne's classes integrate elements of yoga philosophy in the Hatha Yoga tradition influenced by her training in somatic psychotherapy.
 As a teacher, she welcomes new and experienced students and strives to meet their unique needs.
 She is also available for private sessions for groups or individuals, including children, teens, and families!

 Lisa Fischer